These Digital Restaurant Receipt Hacks Increase Revenue and Repeat Customers

 By including a sign-up call-out on your restaurant's receipts, it's easier than ever to encourage participation and grow both your restaurant loyalty program as well as your bottom line.

 And there you have it: three ways the digital restaurant receipt can be used to increase repeat customers, revenue, and server tips.
-The three examples included are all available through Toast POS, so speak to a member of our team about helping your restaurant thrive in 2019 and beyond.
+The three examples included are all available through Toast POS — speak to a member of our team about helping your restaurant succeed.